Definition

 There are two main tools of monetary policies:

-- Open market operations work through expansionary or contractionary monetary policies (expanding or contracting credit) while changing the discount rate only affects short-term interest rates.
+- Open market operations work through expansionary or contractionary monetary policies (expanding or contracting credit), while changing the discount rate only affects short-term interest rates.

 - It’s important to note that the Fed may use both tools together when conducting Monetary policies.

-- For example, if unemployment remains high, then the Feds might try lowering the target rate while simultaneously buying up bonds from investors to increase liquidity and reduce their interest rates.
+- For example, if unemployment remains high, the Feds might try lowering the target rate while simultaneously buying up bonds from investors to increase liquidity and reduce their interest rates.

 - The discount rate is the interest rate charged by a central bank on loans to commercial banks.